Drawing templates are patterns that serve as a guide to follow.

 On the other hand, it is contour lines that form the individual shape of an object whilst including basic details.
 However, they only show form and they do not indicate texture or color.

-On almost all of the images I've included on my site, I've always put in a little bit of detail to show how to illustrate and progress.
+On almost all of the images I've included on my site, there is a small amount of detail to show how to progress with the illustration.

 So, I guess I should be calling my 'outlines' by their proper name which is 'contour lines' but I am not one for formalities!

-In my mind, drawing templates are outlines that include a bit of detail.
+In my mind, drawing templates are basically outlines that include a bit of detail.

-Sometimes I make up the pattern that I do on the wings and sometimes I use reference pictures for general guidance.
+Sometimes I make up the pattern on the wings and sometimes I use reference pictures for general guidance.

-I draw and erase several times, until I achieve the look that I want.
+I draw and erase several times, until I achieve the look that I want so don't be averse to doing the same.

-A butterfly shape is easy to memorize so it's great for doodling and discovering new ideas.
+A butterfly shape is easy to memorize so it's great for doodling and stumbling onto new ideas.

-Have a look at the difference between my examples - no two are alike.
+Have a look at the difference between my examples and you'll notice that no two are exactly alike even though I was copying from the outline.

 The subtle changes should not worry you, the main objective is to achieve a good likeness.